Beat77/Filez/README.md

 3. Complete `seed.js` (and necessary queries) to seed the database with 3 folders.
    Each folder should be seeded with at least 5 files.

+Test your code with `npm run test:database` before moving on.

 ## Server

 Once your database is properly seeded, build an Express app that serves the following